telephon/Neutral/README.md

 experimental kernel addition for supercollider

-The `Neuutral` class should some day be a built in class, this implementation is a hack.
+The `Neutral` class should some day be a built in class, this implementation is a hack.